+'''

 sudo install path/hcpcs/bin/stop

+'''

-- 3. Delete the contents of the directory install\path/hcpcs from all instances. - 4.
+- 3. Delete the contents of the directory install_path/hcpcs from all instances. - 4.
 Delete any Docker volumes created during the installation:

+'''

 docker volume rm volume-name

+'''

-5. Begin the installation again from Unpack the installation package (on page 27).
+5. Begin the installation again from the step where you unpack the installation package.